 The Lost Trades Fair, a celebration of old timey skills and crafts, has been drawing crowds to the Victorian town of Kyneton for the past five years.
 People have flocked to see the likes of spoon carvers, tool makers, basket weavers, milliners and stonemasons do their thing.
-In 2018 it branched out to Toowoomba and in 2019 we will see an additional location in Richmond NSW.
+In 2018 it branched out to Toowoomba and in 2019 we saw an additional location in Richmond NSW.

 Of the first time Toowomba show in 2018, Lisa Rundell, who co-founded the fair with her chair maker husband Glen, said Toowoomba was chosen due to conversations with "a very convincing leather plaiter".
 He was alongside makers from across the state at the Lost Trades Fair, Queensland edition.
 "We found a lot of incredible artisans from across Queensland, which was always the hope, to not just be a travelling Victorian roadshow but to actually engage with the Queensland public,” says Lisa.